DanielJakubek/DeepFreeze3.0/Definition of Done.md

 - The code follows camelCase.
 - The page layout is comprehensive.
 - There are no real graphical issues or bugs present.
+- Code is reviewed by pier
+- Code is reviewed by product owner.